I am working as a science communicator, like at a real job, can you believe it?

 And then another fellow went to Taiwan.
 Let’s sample her blog posts:

 Hehehehehehehehehehe … !
-Oh my God … I’m here in Taiwan, and I’m supposed to be doing engaging with people and there’s just one small problem … I don’t remember how to speak Taiwanese … hehehehehehehehehe …. !
+Oh my God … I’m here in Taiwan, and I’m supposed to be engaging with people and there’s just one small problem … I don’t remember how to speak Taiwanese … hehehehehehehehehe …. !
 So I’m sitting here on a bench with a stranger trying to practice ….. hehehehehehehehehehehe!

 Now that you’ve seen some samples, just make sure to make yourself as stupid as possible in your application … that will give you the ticket in.